Limit linear series and ranks of multiplication maps: Independence of sections and examples

 is nondegenerate.
 In particular, a general choice of $Q_{i'}$ will have image not lying in the orthogonal complement of $W_{i'-1}$, meaning that requiring that the $\gamma_{\vec{\delta}}$ impose a linear dependence also on $Z_{i'}$ reduces the dimension of $W_{i'-1}$ by $1$, as desired.

-Because $Z_I$ has $n$ components, we thus conclude that when we have imposed cancellation of leading terms at all $P_{i'}$ and $Q_{i'}$, we have reduced the space of possible linear dependences to $(0)$, proving Rule (vii).
+Because $Z_I$ has $k$ components, we thus conclude that when we have imposed cancellation of leading terms at all $P_{i'}$ and $Q_{i'}$, we have reduced the space of possible linear dependences to $(0)$, proving the result. \end{proof}